NewbLuck/zig-wren/README.md

 ```
 and you are ready to go!

-There are lots of examples in the `examples/` directory that covers almost everything needed for embedding.
+There are lots of examples in the `examples/` directory that cover almost everything needed for embedding.
 Check `basic.zig` to get started.

 The example file `all_the_new_things.zig` is all the separate examples squished into one file, it doesn't have anything new.